What is Global Entry and how do you get it?

 What is Global Entry?

-Global Entry is a Trusted Traveler Program (TTP) run by CBP that lets you bypass customs lines when entering more than 75 U.S. airports.
+Global Entry is a Trusted Traveler Program (TTP) from the Department of Homeland Security (DHS) that lets you bypass customs lines when entering more than 75 U.S. airports.

 With Global Entry, you can use automated kiosks rather than waiting in line to speak with a customs agent.
 At the kiosk, you’ll submit your passport and declare any goods.
-Then, you’ll either be directed to a CBP officer or cleared to go.
+Then you’ll either be directed to a U.S. Customs and Border Protection (CBP) officer or cleared to go.

 What does Global Entry get you?